dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

       * instrument new workloads in the target namespace when they are deployed, and
       * instrument changed workloads in the target namespace when changes are applied to them.
-        This setting is useful if you want to avoid pod restarts as a side effect of deploying the Dash0 monitoring resource or restarting the Dash0 Kubernetes operator.
+        This setting is useful if you want to avoid pod restarts as a side effect of deploying the Dash0 monitoring resource or restarting the Dash0 operator.

   * `none`: You can opt out of instrumenting workloads entirely by setting this option to `none`.
      With `spec.instrumentWorkloads: none`, workloads in the target namespace will never be instrumented to send